-Africa’s Human Development Index (HDI) is a numerical scale from one to 189 used to measure an African country's overall success in its education and economic measurements using data from long and healthy life, access to education, high Gross National Income creating an adequate standard of living.
+Africa’s Human Development Index or HDI is a numerical scale from 1 to 189 used to measure an African country's overall success in its education and economic measurements using data from long and healthy life, access to education, high Gross National Income creating an adequate standard of living.

 One the best 189 the worst Human Development Index ranking scores explanied.

-In regards to HDI rankings, Norway is ranked #1, The United States of America is ranked #15 and the Republic of the Niger in West Africa is ranked #189, the lowest score possible on the HDI scale.
+In regards to HDI rankings, Norway is ranked 1, The United States of America is ranked 15 and the Niger in West Africa is ranked 189 the lowest HDI score possible.

 1. HDI health measurement is calculated by life expectancy at birth.